eericson2005/Methane-Emissions-vs-Waste/README.md

 <br/>
 The excel sheets we used to search for correlations can be accessed within the README, with the customized sheets representing the areas where we did all of our EDA.
 A PowerPoint and a formal report are also included in the README to summarize our teams methods and findings.<br/>
 <br/>
 If any of the links in the README don’t work, please email me at ericson@uark.edu and I’ll adjust the permissions for the documents.
 The University of Arkansas will unfortunately not allow me to indefinitely share my documents publicly through the student OneDrive.
+Alternatively, you can just download the raw files directly.

 <h2>Datasets Used</h2>